Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Methodology

 In \Cref{alg:fl_client}, we provide the \ac{FL} client training process.
-For each step $k$, the client samples a batch and starts perturbation iterations.
-For a single perturbation $P_{1}$, the forward process discussed in the two directions is carried out, where a shift is applied for $f_{2}$'s seed of the negative direction to generate different $z$ to the positive one.
+For each step $k$, the client samples a batch and starts perturbation iterations to compute the two scalar gradients, as discussed.
 The client then updates each block by regenerating $z$ of each parameter and multiplying it by $g$ to compute the gradient of the parameter and update it.
-The gradient scalars and seed are stored in $G_{1}, G_{2}$ and $S_{1}, S_{2}$ respectively.
-After the $K$ steps, the client finally uploads $G_{1}, G_{2}, S_{1}$ and $S_{2}$ to the server.
+This is done element-wise, as in MeZO, avoiding the need to explicitly store gradients for each parameter.
+The gradient scalars and seed are stored in $G_{1}, G_{2}$ and $S_{1}, S_{2}$, respectively, to be uploaded to the server after $K$ steps.

-As discussed, our proposed method utilizes zero-order and gradient reconstruction given seed \cite{malladi2023fine} to achieve inference-level memory (without gradients and activation cost).
 The proposed method might add minimal memory overhead, requiring storage of only the activation of the cutoff layer ($y_{l}$).
 The peak memory for a training step is $d$ + max( max($\{y_{1}, \dots, y_{l-1}\}$), $y_{l}$ + max($\{y_{1+1}, \dots, y_{N}\}))$, where $y_{i}$ is the layer output at index $i$ and $N$ is the number of layers.